Investing in technology – a battle of good and evil

 Investment opportunity or phantom menace?

-When analysing technology as an investment theme in a world more and more focused on ESG (environmental, social and governance) factors, it’s important to consider what has driven the more sinister turn of events recently and recognise the potential opportunities and threats for investment returns.
+When analysing technology as an investment theme in a world where technology is increasingly permeating our lives yet where we are also more and more focused on ESG (environmental, social and governance) factors, it’s important to consider what has driven the more sinister turn of events recently and recognise the potential opportunities and threats for investment returns.

 There are two factors at work.
 Firstly, there is the extraordinary facility of consumers to generate and handover vast amounts of personal data.
 This is mirrored by the poor quality of personal, corporate and government internet and computer security throughout the world, such as multiple US municipalities falling victim to so-called ‘ransomware’ attacks.